College of Humanities & Behavioral Sciences

 Caitlyn Parker spoke at the Wilderness Road Regional Museum on November 15.
 Her talk was on the history of storekeeping in southwestern Virginia during the early 19th century.
 Caitlyn was an intern at the museum in Newbern, Virginia, and she based her talk on research of the commercial ledgers housed in the museum archives.
 During her time as an intern, Parker also wrote a bi-weekly column for the Pulaski, Virginia, Southwest Times and put together the first-ever Women History Month exhibit at the musuem.

-The following students received Honors in History at graduation in December 2014 and May 2015.
+Richard Culbreth and Joseph Chas Parks graduated with Honors in History on May 7, 2016.
 To receive honors in history, a student must maintain a high grade point average in all history courses, must earn at least a grade of "B" in the history methods course, and must earn an "A" in the Senior Seminar, the capstone experience for the history major.
 Few students earn this distinction, so these graduates are to be congratulated.

 History Alumnus Publishes Book